kontainapp/cloud-github-runner/README.md

 # On-demand self-hosted AWS EC2 and Azure runner for GitHub Actions

-This roject is loosely based on ec2-github-runner by Volodymyr Machula.
+This project is loosely based on ec2-github-runner by Volodymyr Machula.
 Start your EC2, Azure or both  [self-hosted runner](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners) right before you need it.
 Run one or more jobs on it.
 Finally, stop it when you finish.